howdyai/botkit/docs/provisioning/slack-events-api.md

 ## 2. Turn on your Botkit app

-Now that you've got your clientId and clientSecret, you can start your Botkit app.
-You will need to have a bot service online and reachable over the web to finish setting up your bot with Slack.

-The easiest path to creating a new bot for Slack is through Botkit Studio.
-[Sign up for an account here](https://studio.botkit.ai/signup/).
+Botkit Studio provides the easiest path to creating a new bot for Slack.
 This method will provide a guided path to hosting, along with other useful tools for creating and managing your bot.
+If you're already using [Botkit Studio](https://studio.botkit.ai/), this is happening in the background!

-For advanced users looking to run their own code, you will need to [install Botkit](docs/readme-slack.md#getting-started) and run it before your bot can be configured with Slack.
+For advanced users looking to run their own code, you will need to [install Botkit](https://github.com/howdyai/botkit-starter-slack) and run it before your bot can be configured with Slack.

+Once you've collected your `clientId` and `clientSecret` tokens from Slack, you can start your Botkit app.
+You will need to have a bot service online and reachable over the web to complete the following steps and finish setting up your bot.

 ## 3. Configure OAuth